-The Programme Leader is the only person who can issue an extension and all applications should be directed to them and not to the administrator.
-The Programme Leader will also consult with the students Personal Tutor to establish course progress, and see whether further support is needed.
+The Course Director is the only person who can issue an extension and all applications should be directed to him.
+The Course Director will also consult with the student's Tutor to establish course progress, and see whether further support is needed.